awesomephant/blog/posts/continuous-typography.md

 - The size and weight of headlines vs. the body copy
 - The shape of the text block vs. the shape of page

 There are all kinds of methods to do this (Bringhurst fills a whole chapter with them in _Elements of Typographic Style_{% fn "Robert Bringhurst (2016): *The Elements of Typographic Style, Version 4.2*, Chapter 8.
-Hartley & Marks"%}), but in any case you eventually arrive at a set of values for your measure, type size, weight, spacing and so on that produce whatever visual expression you set out to achieve.
+Hartley & Marks."%}), but in any case you eventually arrive at a set of values for your measure, type size, weight, spacing and so on that produce whatever visual expression you set out to achieve.

 {% fig "/assets/continuous-type/paragraph-static.svg" "A block of text typeset with absolute values."
 "A paragraph is set in a serif typeface.
 Values for measure, font size, line height, etc. are shown in red."
 "Sample text from *Flexible Typesetting* by Tim Brown." %}